jrihon/thesis/chapters/00_chapter/00_section_02.typ

 alpha_j = r [ cos theta + 2 [ cos(frac(4 pi j, 3) - frac(2pi,3) + phi )] sin theta]
 $<eq-sp-sixring>
 Here, a coordinate on a globe can reflect the puckering of a six-membered ring (@fig-sixring B.).
 This is a particularly convenient observation, as we recall that five-membered rings can be reflected by a set of polar coordinates.
 The rest of the research papers makes use of calculating the potential energy of a variety of conformations, by relating ring-bending parameters derived from vibrational spectra.
-The result is a Potential Energy Surface (PES) where we can observe transition states and energy difference in between the puckering modes in a single figure.
+The result is a Potential Energy Surface (PES) where we can observe transition states //and energy difference in between the puckering modes in a single figure.
 ]

-#grid(content-sp, figure-sp, columns: (2fr, 1fr), gutter: 1em)
+#grid(content-sp, figure-sp, columns: (2fr, 1fr), gutter: 1em) #v(-0.5em)
+and energy difference in between the puckering modes in a single figure.

 //
 // CP formalism